anthonysecco/ford-transit-door-interface/README.md

 - USB-to-UART Serial Adapter

 ### Disclaimer
 This guide has been tested on the North America 2021 Ford Transit, but is likely applicable other model years and geographies.
 Some wiring colors will vary based on left-hand vs right-hand driven Transits.
-Your mileage may vary.

 The end of this guide includes an extra section on start/stop inhibit.
 This requires moving a wire to empty pin on the 43-pin connector and is only applicable to Transit with Stop/Stop engine capabilities.

 Lastly, please be advised that the Ford BEMM is not 100% accurate and should only be considered a guide, not the truth.
 The following required testing to in order to get working.
+You may want to do the same.

 # Introduction